 To ease you into learning about the different types of sushi, let’s start off with the most well-known: nigiri sushi.
-The type of sushi accompanied with either raw fish, tamago (egg), or sometimes a type of vegetable.
+The type of sushi is accompanied by either raw fish, tamago (egg), or sometimes a type of vegetable.
 Very rarely, you'll find this type of sushi made with a cut of meat rather than seafood.
-The majority of time it is paired with raw fish such as salmon or tuna.
+The majority of the time it is paired with raw fish such as salmon or tuna.
 Sometimes the fish may also be cooked or seared for a different, bolder flavor.

 2. Makizushi (Maki Sushi)

 Makizushi, a.k.a. maki sushi is probably the sushi you would recognize the most, with various combinations of fish, vegetables, and sushi rice all rolled with a sheet of nori (seaweed).
 Sometimes it is made with just one ingredient for filling; this specific type of makizushi is called hosomaki.
 Known as the traditional sushi roll, you would be surprised by the different types of sushi rolls that are available nowadays to suit many different preferences.

 There are different types of makizushi, one being the futomaki, translating to "fat rolled sushi."
 As direct as the name is, it is literally a thick rolled maki sushi (usually vegetarian) with ingredients such as cucumber, tamago (egg) strips, and shiitake mushroom.
 It is the most classic maki roll in Japan and a popular sushi roll to make for festive events, add to a daily bento box, or bring to gatherings.